FrameworkComputer/inputmodule-rs/README.md

-# Lotus Input Module Firmware
+# Framework Laptop 16 Input Module Firmware

-This repository contains both the firmware for the Lotus input modules, as well as the tool to control them.
+This repository contains both the firmware for the Framework Laptop 16 input modules, as well as the tool to control them.

 Rust firmware project setup based off of: https://github.com/rp-rs/rp2040-project-template